Regression adjustment in completely randomized experiments with a diverging number of covariates: Main Results

+Consider the favorable case with $\kappa = O(p / n)$.
+Condition (i) reduces to $p = o(n^{1/2})$, so Corollary \ref{cor:asym_normality_htau} extends \cite{lin13}'s result to $p = o(n^{1/2})$ without any further assumptions.
+Condition (ii) states that when all the leverage scores are within an $o(n^{-1/2})$ neighborhood of their average $p / n$, the requirement on $p$ can be relaxed to $o\{ n^{2/3} / (\log n)^{1/3}\}$.
+Supplementary Material II shows that when the $x_i$s are realizations of multivariate normal vectors as assumed by \cite{wager16}, the leverage score conditions hold with high probability.

-Although we relaxes the constraint on the dimension, it is not ideal to impose an extra condition on the leverage scores.
-In contrast, the debiased estimator is asymptotically normal without any further condition.
+Although we can relax the constraint on the dimension $p$ under condition (ii), it is not ideal to impose an extra condition on the leverage scores.
+When $p > n^{1/2}$, the leverage score condition is more stringent than that in the favorable case.
+By contrast, the debiased estimator is asymptotically normal without any additional condition.

-\begin{theorem} Under Assumptions \ref{assumption::A1}--\ref{assumption::A4}, $ n^{1/2}(\hdtau - \tau) / \sigma_{n} \stackrel{\textup{d}}{\rightarrow}N(0, 1)$ if $\kappa^{2} p \log p = o(1)$. \end{theorem}
+\begin{theorem} Under Assumptions \ref{assumption::A1}--\ref{assumption::A4}, $ n^{1/2}(\hdtau - \tau) / \sigma_{n} \rightsquigarrow N(0, 1)$ if $\kappa^{2} p \log p = o(1)$. \end{theorem}